nf-cmgg/germline/docs/usage.md

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).

+## Azure Resource Requests

+To be used with the `azurebatch` profile by specifying the `-profile azurebatch`.
+We recommend providing a compute `params.vm_type` of `Standard_D16_v3` VMs by default but these options can be changed if required.

+Note that the choice of VM size depends on your quota and the overall workload during the analysis.
+For a thorough list, please refer the [Azure Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).

 ## Running in the background